 **The ideas contained in this post are the opinions of the writer and communicated without reference to supporting documentation.
 The writer also recognizes that BPD is a disorder that affects both males and females, and uses of “she” or “he” in the communication of ideas are not intended to covey sexual bias.
 Breakaway MHE Disclaimer

-Culture consists of the shared ideas (usually non-factual) that we “buy into” from the point of early childhood on-wards.
-It comes in many forms and from different sources (TV, advertising, movies, religion, school, work, friendships, partnerships, family relationships, etc.), and in different “doses” depending on level of exposure and the power that sources hold for us.
-It plays a big role in shaping our thoughts and beliefs, and can therefore influence a great deal how we behave and what we choose.
+Culture consists of the shared ideas (usually non-factual) that we “buy into” from the point of early childhood onwards.
+It comes in many forms and from different sources (TV, advertising, movies, religion, school, work, friendships, partnerships, family relationships, etc.), and in different “doses” depending on the level of exposure and the power that sources hold for us.
+It plays a big role in shaping our thoughts and beliefs, and can, therefore, influence a great deal how we behave and what we choose.
 In many ways, it is “the world as we know it” depending on whatever place we come from and with whomever we experience our childhood development.

-Depending on the person and how she perceives her worth must be proven in order to obtain it, she will invest great time and effort (and money, no doubt!) into particular activities to get the necessary results (e.g., dieting to get thin).
-The problem is that the efforts made sometimes don’t “meet the mark of acceptability”, or the “bar of acceptability gets raised”, and so the cultural program fails to produce the desired emotional experience (or emotional relief).
+Depending on the person and how she perceives her worth must be proven to obtain it, she will invest significant time and effort (and money, no doubt!) into particular activities to get the necessary results (e.g., dieting to get thin).
+The problem is that the efforts made sometimes don’t “meet the mark of acceptability,” or the “bar of acceptability gets raised,” and so the cultural program fails to produce the desired emotional experience (or emotional relief).
 And when emotions are not worked through or resolved in some shape or form over periods of time, it very often means that symptoms of anxiety and depression will eventually be making an appearance as well.

-Feelings of worthlessness can be very hard to tolerate and cultural conditioning can extremely powerful.
+Feelings of worthlessness can be hard to tolerate, and cultural conditioning can be extremely powerful.
 The temptation to experience temporary emotional relief through conformity to a cultural program can, therefore, remain strong, and the skills to work through emotions independently and realize your inherent worth can take time to develop.
-It can be an extremely difficult mental health journey being a citizen of the westernized world.
-Perhaps the most important question we need to be asking ourselves is this: Would it be worth it to be free?
+It can be a challenging mental health journey being a citizen of the westernized world.
+Perhaps the most critical question we need to be asking ourselves is this: Would it be worth it to be free?